Mekonnen-williston/real_social_app/README.md

 # RealSocial Flutter App

-A production-ready Flutter application that demonstrates clean architecture, real-time updates with Supabase, state management with Riverpod, and navigation with AutoRoute.
+A Flutter application that demonstrates clean architecture, real-time updates with Supabase, state management with Riverpod, and navigation with AutoRoute.
 The app allows users to log in using Google Sign-In and manage their list of favorite words in real time.
 It also uses an AnimatedList to provide smooth UI animations when words are added.

 ## Features